WBG Score: 8

 The Grannies are the most simple.
 For each one moved through, cross off one space on the red area on your player sheet.
 At the end of the game you will score the points shown in the green boxes next to all crossed off spaces.
 The Students and Cinemas work a little differently.
 At the end of the game you will multiply the number of students marked off by the number of cinemas across two lines for a maximum of 24 points.
 This is all quite similar to the last game.

 The final person you can pick up are the tourists.
 They want to go to the Opera or the Theatre.
-When you pick one up, mark them off, and then later when you go by either one of these two buildings you will score the points underneath the right most crossed off tourist.
-Any unmarked tourists are crossed off at this point and can no longer be scored.
+When you pick one up, mark them off, and then later when you go by either one of these two buildings you will score the points underneath the right most crossed off tourist at that point.
+Any unmarked tourists are crossed off in the row you just scored and can no longer be used.
 This is all similar to the last game but now with a simplified scoring mechanic.

 As you move around the board you will need to focus on all the passenger and building scoring options as well as your own personal objective card and the common objectives.
 Each common objective can be achieved by multiple players but the first to do this will get ten points, and all subsequent players will only get six.
 After each round, check if anyone has achieved any of the common objectives then move the inspector pawn one space clockwise, Then move to the next round.
 There are twelve rounds in a game.
 When done, score your total points, and the player with the most points unsurprisingly wins the game.
 In the solo game, at certain points when flipping the next metro card, you will reveal one of the rush hour cards.
 This means you need to flip over an objective card.
 If you have not completed it yet you can now only score six points for this one.
 At the end, you can compare your score to a table on the rule sheet.